Back to Arizona

 What This Bill Does

-• Allows specific utilities to construct new plants without filing for or receiving a certificate of environmental compatibility under certain conditions.
+• 2457 public utilities; plant construction; colocation Purpose Outlines the conditions that allow a utility to construct a new plant without filing for or receiving a certificate of environmental compatibility (certificate).

 Limits and Unknowns